-When it comes to cream pies, Banana Cream Pie is the king!
-Packed with real banana flavor you’re truly going to love this pie!
-Mad with a flaky pie crust, fresh bananas, homemade vanilla pudding, and whipped cream this pie is better than you’ll get from an instant pudding boxed mix!
+When it comes to cream pies, Banana Cream Pie is king!
+Packed with real banana flavor, you’re truly going to love this pie!
+Mad with a flaky pie crust, fresh bananas, homemade vanilla pudding, and whipped cream, this pie is better than you’ll get from an instant pudding boxed mix!

 Ingredients to make a Banana Cream Pie